 “A critical parent for when nothing was ever good enough”.

-There’s a host of reasons discussed for the cause of anxiety.
+There’s several reasons discussed for what causes anxiety.
 I think mine developed due to various factors; however my parents played a role – in their ambition and drive to make me achieve, they also set a bar that I was not quite good enough.

 “What is anxiety trying to tell you?”

-The Anxiety Solution on the other hand, suggests the good side.
-Rather than pushing it away or pretending that it does not exist, why not ask what is it trying to tell you?
+We often process anxiety but when we’re aware of its presence, we just want to get rid of it.
+It’s rare to read information sharing its good side effects.
+The Anxiety Solution on the other hand, shares the good side.
+Rather than pushing it away or pretending it does not exist, why not ask what it’s trying to tell you?
 Why are you thinking this way and what can you learn about yourself?

 “There are no perfect decisions”

-Chloe’s client revealed how she wanted a “perfect summer” and inquired over whether to buy a European train pass.
+Chloe had a client who wished for a “perfect summer” and inquired over whether to buy a European train pass.
 Debating on what would be the ideal decision led to a spiral of anxiousness.
+When you’re a perfectionist, you need to read and remember that no decision is ever completely perfect.

 Related post: Head Talks: 5 Lessons On Mental Health